-4.5 (f) d.c.
-Motor Core Supplement State that a current-carrying coil in a magnetic field experiences a turning effect and that the effect is increased by increasing the number of turns on the coil Relate this turning effect to the action of an electric motor Describe the effect of increasing the current 4.6 Cathode-ray Oscilloscopes 4.6 (a) Cathode Rays Core Describe the production and detection of cathode rays Describe their deflection in electric fields State that the particles emitted in thermionic emission are electrons 4.6 (b) Simple Treatment of Cathode-ray Oscilloscope Supplement Describe (in outline) the basic structure and action of a cathode-ray oscilloscope (detailed circuits are not required) Use and describe the use of a cathode-ray oscilloscope to display waveforms 5.
-Atomic Physics 5.1 Radioactivity 5.1 (a) Detection of Radioactivity Core • Show awareness of the existence of background radiation Describe the detection of α-particles, β-particles, and γ-rays (β+ are not included: β-particles will be taken to refer to β-) 5.1 (b) Characteristics of the Three Kinds of Emission Core • State that radioactive emissions occur randomly over space and time State, for radioactive emissions: their nature their relative ionizing effects their relative penetrating abilities Describe their deflection in electric fields and magnetic fields Interpret their relative ionizing effects
+4.5 (f) d.c. motor Core Supplement State that a current-carrying coil in a magnetic field experiences a turning effect and that the effect is increased by increasing the number of turns on the coil Relate this turning effect to the action of an electric motor • Describe the effect of increasing the current 4.6 Cathode-ray oscilloscopes 4.6 (a) Cathode rays Core Describe the production and detection of cathode rays Describe their deflection in electric fields State that the particles emitted in thermionic emission are electrons 4.6 (b) Simple treatment of cathode-ray oscilloscope Supplement Describe (in outline) the basic structure and action of a cathode-ray oscilloscope (detailed circuits are not required) Use and describe the use of a cathode-ray oscilloscope to display waveforms 5.
+Atomic physics 5.1 Radioactivity 5.1 (a) Detection of radioactivity Core Show awareness of the existence of background radiation Describe the detection of α-particles, β-particles and γ-rays (β+ are not included: β-particles will be taken to refer to β-) 5.1 (b) Characteristics of the three kinds of emission Core State that radioactive emissions occur randomly over space and time • State, for radioactive emissions: • Describe their deflection in electric fields - their nature and magnetic fields their relative ionising effects their relative penetrating abilities Interpret their relative ionising effects

-Ed (a) Dedianative Densu

-5.1 (c) Radioactive Decay
+5.1 (c) Radioactive decay Core

-Core State the meaning of radioactive decay, using equations (involving words or symbols) to represent changes in the composition of the nucleus when particles are emitted
+State the meaning of radioactive decay, using equations (involving words or symbols) to represent changes in the composition of the nucleus when particles are emitted

-5.1 (d) Half-life
+5.1 (d) Half-life Core

-Core

-Use the term "half-life" in simple calculations, which might involve information in tables or decay curves
+Use the term half-life in simple calculations, which might involve information in tables or decay curves

-5.1 (e) Safety Precautions
+5.1 (e) Safety precautions Core

-Core

-Describe how radioactive materials are handled, used, and stored in a safe way
+Describe how radioactive materials are handled, used and stored in a safe way

-5.2 The Nuclear Atom
+5.2 The nuclear atom

-5.2 (a) Atomic Model
+5.2 (a) Atomic model Core Supplement

-Core Supplement

 Describe the structure of an atom in terms of a nucleus and electrons Describe how the scattering of α-particles by thin metal foils provides evidence for the nuclear atom

-5.2 (b) Nucleus
+5.2 (b) Nucleus Core

-Core

-Describe the composition of the nucleus in terms of protons and neutrons
+• Describe the composition of the nucleus in terms of protons and neutrons

-• Use the term "proton number Z"
+• Use the term proton number Z

-• Use the term "nucleon number A"
+• Use the term nucleon number A

-• Use the term "nuclide" and use the nuclide notation $^{\rm A}{\rm Z} X$
+Use the term nuclide and use the nuclide notation $^{A}{Z}X$

 5.2 (c) Isotopes

 Supplement

-Use the term "isotope"
+Use the term isotope

 Give and explain examples of practical applications of isotopes

-5. Practical Assessment
+5. Practical assessment